Isidore of Seville: On the Catholic Faith against the Jews

 He contributed two decisions to the Fourth Council of Toledo: Canon 60 calling for the forced removal of children from parents practising Crypto-Judaism and their education by Christians on the basis that while their parents were concealing themselves under the guise of Christians, they had presumably allowed their children to be baptised with intent to deceive.
 This removal was an exception to the general rule of the treatment of Jewish children according to the 13th century Summa Theologica, "[I]t was never the custom of the Church to baptize the children of Jews against the will of their parents...."

 He also contributed Canon 65 thought to forbid Jews and Christians of Jewish origin from holding public office.
-Though why this severe restriction would refer to Christians and not foreign pagan slaves who eventually learn the native language is unclear, as "those who are of the Jews" are applied to the case as "do[ing] wrong to the Christians [christianis iniurium faciunt]."

 Other works

 Isidore's authored more than a dozen major works on various topics including mathematics, holy scripture, and monastic life, all in Latin: